typst/packages/README.md

   thumbnail.
 You are encouraged to use [oxipng][oxipng] to reduce the thumbnail's file size.
 The thumbnail will automatically be excluded from the package files and must not be referenced anywhere in the package.

-Optional:
-- `description`: A description of the intended use of this starting point and how it differs from the others.

 Template packages must specify at least one category in `package.categories`.